The Art of Staying Series - Part 2: Regulation vs. Escapism

 • more presence

-• more trust in my body’s timing
+• more trust in my body’s messages and timing

 The intuition doesn’t disappear.